mihirkudale/mihirkudale/README.md

 <p align="left">

-- 🔭 A Data Science Enthusiastic
+- 🔭 A Data Science Enthusiast
 - 👨‍💻 All of my projects are available at **[https://github.com/mihirkudale](https://github.com/mihirkudale)**
 - 📫 How to reach me **mihirkudale1197@gmail.com**